In Your Community » King » Construction Projects »

 - PSE is currently working on the project design for the preferred final route.
 The preferred final route was developed in collaboration with the stakeholder advisory group and input from the community and meeting materials listed below.

-- We are working to refine the preferred final route and evaluate the different engineering alignment options and environmental impacts, including impacts to trees, streams and wetlands.
-In 2013, we focused on refining the route:
+- We are working to refine the preferred final route and evaluate the different engineering alignment options and environmental impacts.
+We will continue to work with: